lanejm/gwa-website/README.md

 This website was developed for an apartment complex in Indianapolis, IN.
 This project was built with [Create React App] (https://github.com/facebook/create-react-app).

-Working version of this [website] (https://glendalewoods.netlify.app/home).
+Working version of this [website](https://glendalewoods.netlify.app/home).

-Get in touch with me or check out more of my work [here] (https://lanejm.com).
+Get in touch with me or check out more of my work [here](https://lanejm.com).

-You can also check out my [github] (https://github.com/lanejm).
+You can also check out my [github](https://github.com/lanejm).

 ## Available Scripts